Kalashi-Saed-Collaborations/SentimentDrivenCommunityDetection/README.md

-# Sentiment-Driven Community Detection in a Network of Perfume Preferences
+# Sentiment Driven Community Detection in a Network of Perfume Preferences

 ## Overview
 This repository contains datasets used in our paper, **"Sentiment-Driven Community Detection in a Network of Perfume Preferences."** The research focuses on applying community detection techniques to analyze a network of perfume preferences based on positive user reviews from a Persian retail platform, Atrafshan.
 The study leverages sentiment analysis to group perfumes into clusters, revealing shared consumer preferences in the fragrance domain.